14 zip codes·Updated June 2026

 4 Bedroom$2,880/mo

-Fair Market Rents are published annually by HUD for the Kansas City metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Kansas City metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Kansas City metro area is $1,860/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Kansas City metro is $1,860/month.
+Asking rents come in about 27% below the federal benchmark, which can make Section 8 properties competitive here.

 KC offers some of the best cash flow numbers in the country.
-Purchase prices are affordable, rents are solid relative to cost, and demand is stable.
-The unique thing about Kansas City is that it straddles Missouri and Kansas — different tax structures, different landlord-tenant laws, different security deposit rules depending on which side of State Line Road you're on.
+Affordable purchase prices, solid rents relative to cost, stable demand.
+The structural quirk: Kansas City straddles Missouri and Kansas.
+Different tax structures, different landlord-tenant laws, different security deposit rules depending on which side of State Line Road you're on.
 Downtown, the Country Club Plaza, and Westport get the highest rents.
-East side and Independence are more affordable.
-The economy is diversified — healthcare, agriculture, logistics, and a growing tech scene in the Crossroads.
-It's a straightforward market where the fundamentals work.
-Just know which state you're in.
+East side and Independence are cheaper.
+The economy spans healthcare, agriculture, logistics, and a growing tech scene in the Crossroads.
+Straightforward market where the fundamentals work.
+Just know which state your property is in.